Bridging Visa Australia

 Bridging visa lifespan after a decision on substantive application

-Usually, the bridging visa will run for a period of up to 28 days (and possibly 35 days depending on when you lodge your application and when your bridging visa was granted) after the decision of the Department to refused your visa application, allowing you or your migration agent or immigration lawyer enough time to file an appeal.
+Usually, the bridging visa will run for a period of up to 28 days (and possibly 35 days, depending on when you lodge your application and when your bridging visa is granted) after the decision of the Department to refuse your visa application, allowing you or your migration agent or immigration lawyer enough time to file an appeal.

 Bridging visa to travel overseas

 The Department of Home Affairs can issue you with a bridging visa if you intend to exit Australia.
 This is known as “bridging visa on departure grounds”.
 These visas are for a fixed period.

 Extension of BVE